 Lake Louise Parking

 Parking at Lake Louise is slightly less complicated than at Moraine Lake.
 However, that doesn’t mean it comes without struggle.
-All park visitors want to see Moraine Lake AND Lake Louise, so you can expect crowding and parking issues at Lake Louise.
+All park visitors want to see both Moraine Lake AND Lake Louise, so you can expect crowding and parking issues at Lake Louise.

 To avoid this, we highly recommend booking the Lake Louise Shuttle, catching a ride on the Roam Transit bus from Banff, or getting the Super Pass.